 Matthew Davenport’s Law — From HB1647 (introduced) to HB1649/SB1656 (passed)

 The bill is commonly called “Matthew Davenport’s Law” after a Chattanooga man whose family says he died after using kratom alongside other substances.
-It is sponsored by Rep. Greg Vital Helton-Haynes in the House and Sen. Todd Gardenhire in the Senate, and its approach is prohibitive: it establishes kratom possession, manufacture, and sale as criminal offenses under Tennessee law.
+It is sponsored by Rep. Esther Helton-Haynes in the House and Sen. Todd Gardenhire in the Senate, and its approach is prohibitive: it establishes kratom possession, manufacture, and sale as criminal offenses under Tennessee law.

 These are not minor offenses, but they are materially less harsh than the original HB1647/SB1655 draft — particularly for possession, which became a misdemeanor rather than a felony.
 For anyone using kratom today, that distinction matters: the law still criminalizes possession, but the long-term employment, firearm, and voting-rights consequences of a possession conviction are different from what the introduced version would have produced.